Cognitics/gpkg-arna/README.md

  - If there is an related image for the CNP in the GeoPackage, using the Related Tables Extension (RTE), it will appear in the bottom right of the screen
  - **You can add a new image and RTE relationship to the current CNP** by clicking on the black/white CNP marker.
 You can use the camera to take a picture, or you can select a file from the phone's gallery.
  - The 'pause' button near the bottom middle of the screen will switch to manual navigation mode.
 In this mode, you select the next waypoint with the forward button and the previous waypoint is selected with the rewind button.
-   - **When in auto-route mode and "Always Start Routing on the First CNP" is not selected, the nearest waypoint to the current position is set.
+   - **When in auto-route mode and "Always Start Routing on the First CNP" is not selected, the nearest waypoint to the current position is set automatically, skipping any intermediate waypoints.
 In the Tampa example database, the start and endpoint are very close to each other, so this may result in the endpoint being selected immediately.**
  - Pressing the 'play' button while in manual navigation mode will switch back to automatic navigation mode.
  - In automatic navigation mode, the route line will point to the next waypoint on the route.
 If you wander too far from the route, the line will point towards the nearest heading to intercept and return to the route.
 The distance you must be to be considered off route is 25 meters by default, and is configurable in the settings dialog.
  - In automatic mode, once you are a certain distance from the next waypoint (10 meters by default, configurable through the settings screen), the waypoint will automatically be advanced to the next on the route.